Altamont, Ohio: History

 The community was originally laid out in 23 lots on top of a local hill, the name "Altamont Hill" dating back to before the Civil War.
 In 1899, the Steubenville, Mingo & Ohio Valley Traction Company (later the Steubenville & Wheeling Traction Company) built an electric street railroad from Steubenville to Brilliant and Mingo Junction going over Altamont Hill (with a station in the Atlamont community).
 The Altamont line was rarely used though, due to the high grade, and after seven years was abandoned in favor of a lower grade junction that was built around the hill.

+Altamont Park was a small Trolley Park on the northern hilltop of Altamont around the turn of the 19th century, where WTOV TV9 (previously WSTV) currently sits.

+Baseball

+Altamont holds historical significance in the realm of sports.
+On October 12, 1905, the Pittsburgh Pirates, featuring baseball legend Honus Wagner, played an exhibition game against the Steubenville Business College at Altamont Park.
+Despite wintry weather, over 500 fans attended, witnessing the Pirates' 5–3 victory.
+Impressed by the local team's performance, Wagner agreed to a rematch eight days later, resulting in a 7–3 win for the Pirates.